Ask Phyllis: a blog series of frequently asked real estate questions. Email us here

 Dear Phyllis,

-I am helping my aunt sell her La Crescenta home so she can move closer to my sister who lives in Oregon.
+I am helping my aunt sell her La Crescenta home so she can move closer to my sister, who lives in Oregon.
 Her neighbor is a semi-retired Realtor® and offered to list her home for a discounted commission.
-Her home sold and everything moved along.
-A week before closing the buyer changed their mind, because they don’t like my aunt’s location – her home is on a somewhat busy street.
+Her home was sold, and everything moved along.
+A week before closing, the buyer changed their mind because they didn’t like my aunt’s location – her home is on a somewhat busy street.
 It seems to me that my aunt should be able to keep their $10,000 deposit.
-But her Realtor®/neighbor says the only way to keep the deposit is to take them to mediation and arbitration.
-The buyer wanted to move in the day of closing, so my aunt and I have been diligently packing.
-This all seems so one sided, when is the buyer’s deposit at risk?
+But her Realtor/neighbor says the only way to keep the deposit is to take them to mediation and arbitration.
+The buyer wanted to move in on the day of closing, so my aunt and I have been diligently packing.
+This all seems so one-sided.
+When is the buyer’s deposit at risk?
+Tina

 Dear Tina,